Toontown-Event-Horizon/panda-utils-docs/source/asset-pipeline/model-optimization.rst

 Arguments
 ~~~~~~~~~

-This step takes two parameters.
+This step takes up to three parameters.
-Both of them can be comma-separated strings, or lists of strings (only if model configuration is used).
+Each of them can be comma-separated strings, or lists of strings (only if model configuration is used).
-TODO: document what these parameters do, I'm not very familiar with ``egg-optchar``.

 * ``flags``: the list of all flagged nodes.
+Default empty.
 * ``expose``: the list of all exposed joints.
+Default empty.
+* ``zero``: the list of nullified joints.
+Default empty.

+These parameters are documented in :doc:`../panda3d-help/optchar`.

 Example
 ~~~~~~~